 Articles published in open access journals are self-archived in the University of Helsinki’s repository to ensure their long-term storage and continued openness, for example, should the original journal be discontinued.
-In addition, publications that have received, for example, ERC funding from the EU are required to be made openly available in a repository even if the original publication channel is not open.
+In addition, publications that have received, for example, ERC funding from the EU or Academy of Finland funding, are required to be made openly available in a repository even if the original publication channel is not open.

 Open publications are retrieved from the repository into national and international portals.
 Self-archiving also enables data mining.
 Texts dealing with a specific topic can be searched from large bodies of text, such as OpenAIRE, a joint database of EU Member States.

 The research database also showcases the University’s publications.